qzlocx/battle-system/README.md

+# Battle System

 The objective of this battle system is to take a classic, turn-based battle, and add a twist to it.

 In most games, you kill things to get points, but in this one, killing is just *one* of the options.
 You can choose to befriend it, to leave it alone, to recruit it, to argue with it, to enslave it, or anything you can imagine.
 These depend on *actions*, which are the building blocks of this system.

-This battle system aims to avoid random encounters and also avoid inducing “The Grind”, A.K.A making the player fight the same exact enemy multiple times in a row for no reason.
+This battle system aims to avoid random encounters and also to avoid inducing “The Grind”, A.K.A making the player fight the same exact enemy multiple times in a row for no reason.
 It’s also heavily inspired by Undertale. :-)

 ---